Production Arts (Vocational)

 WELCOME TO THE PERFORMING ARTS DEPARTMENT

 We have high expectations of all of our Performing Arts students and aim to challenge you to achieve outstanding results.
 Excellent facilities and a team of highly dedicated and committed teachers will ensure that you are provided with every chance of succeeding during your time at College.
-At QMC professional equipment and facilities have been carefully chosen to enhance your learning and help you acquire the skills you will need to work in the performing arts and music industries.
+At QMC, professional equipment and facilities have been carefully chosen to enhance your learning and help you acquire the skills you will need to work in the Performing Arts industry.
+As well as preparing you for a career in Performing Arts, we also help prepare you for a range of alternative courses and professions.

 Our Performing Arts mission is to develop Creativity and Academic Excellence for your future: